abitdodgy/abitdodgy.github.io/_posts/2015-09-20-how-to-avoid-activerecord-callbacks-and-observers.md

 ## Callbacks obfuscate the intention of your code

 Good code is explicit code.
 Using the example below, if you call `@user.save` you should mean to save the user instance only, and not save it and send an email afterwards.
 The code should express its intent clearly.
-Sending out the email should not be a side effect of saving the user.
+Sending out the email should not be a side effect of creating the user.

 {% highlight ruby %}
 class User < ActiveRecord::Base